Back from the Brink project

 BftB in Fineshade and Rockingham Forest

-One of these local projects aims to restore Rockingham Forest's species, restoring and managing woodland sites to increase the distribution and awareness of a range of target species and to re-introduce the Chequered Skipper butterfly to England.
+One of these local projects aimed to restore Rockingham Forest's species, restoring and managing woodland sites to increase the distribution and awareness of a range of target species and to re-introduce the Chequered Skipper butterfly to England.

 Chequered Skipper.
 Photo Peter Eeles